Dojde/Hellmark.github.io/_posts/2020-12-12-haskell-algorithms.md

 ---
 layout: default
-title: "My Journey With Haskell"
+title: "Haskell Algorithms"
 ---

-# My Journey With Haskell
+# Haskell Algorithms

-[Here is a repo](https://github.com/Dojde/haskell-algorithms.git) of a few common CS-problems which I have used haskell to solve.

 Haskell is a purely functional programming language.
 Learing haskell requires one to change the way of thinking about programming and adapt a new paradigm.

+I have used haskell of a few common CS-problems which can be found in this [repo](https://github.com/Dojde/haskell-algorithms.git).